 For example, what happens if someone becomes seriously ill or dies from drinking one of these wines?

-The damage to the individual brand and even to the broader brand Australia would be massive.
+The damage to the individual brand, and even to the broader brand Australia, would be massive.
 The cost to reposition and recover brand integrity would be similarly huge.
 It is conceivable that the damage could be terminal and the investment in building the brand in the first place, lost forever.

-Counterfeiting wine is big and lucrative business with increasingly more sophisticated methods able to replicate famous brands overnight.
+Counterfeiting wine is a big and lucrative business with increasingly more sophisticated methods able to replicate famous brands overnight.
 High profile brands are targeted because the profit is considerable.
 Official data says around 20 per cent of all wine sold globally is fake.
 Unofficially the figure is higher still.

 In Taiwan in February, 160,000 litres of unfinished wine mixed with grape juice was found by authorities, ready to be labelled as Argentine wine and marketed for up to $61 a bottle.

-The inability to read French or English makes it even more difficult for some new unsuspecting buyers.
+The inability to read French or English makes it even more difficult for some new, unsuspecting buyers.

 Another method is for counterfeiters to buy empty wine bottles and refill them with cheap wine.
 Counterfeiters re-cork the bottles, replace the capsule and sell the bottles as new.
 Or they use a syringe to remove some or all the wine from a bottle and refill it with cheap wine.

-Today, high-end restaurants, hotels, collectors and auction houses regularly smash empty bottles after consuming them, to avoid their re-entry into the marketplace.
+Today, high-end restaurants, hotels, collectors and auction houses regularly smash empty bottles after consuming them to avoid their re-entry into the marketplace.